ADGEfficiency/teaching-monolith/interview-and-career/interview-questions.md

 - aka sampling bias = samples having different probabilities than others
 - non iid

-Explain SVM machine learning algorithm in detail.

-What are support vectors in SVM?

-What are the different kernel functions in SVM?

 Explain decision tree algorithm in detail.